georgetballa/Warbler_Migration/readme.md

 ![2017 Warblers Vs. Total](./graphs/monthly_distribution/2017_warbler_observations.jpg)
 ![2018 Warblers Vs. Total](./graphs/monthly_distribution/2018_warbler_observations.jpg)

 After filtering I ended up with an average of 12,200 warbler observations per year.
-This provides me with enough to look at all warblers, but looking at individual species of warbler provide too small of a sample size.
+This provides me with enough to look at all warblers, but looking at individual species of warbler provides too small of a sample size.

 ### Sample of 2019 Warbler Observation Data